Mathnasium of SW Calgary - Problem of the Week!

 LAST WEEK WINNERS OF PROBLEM OF THE WEEK:

-Grades 5 and 6: Another tough problem this past week saw Kendell submitting the correct solution and being the only correct ballot to be submitted.
-Great work Kendell, now come and collect a Wonderful $10 Gift Card of your choice.
+Grades 5 and 6: A superb effort by everyone this past week saw William submitting the correct solution and being the first correct ballot to be drawn.
+Great work William, now come and collect a Wonderful $10 Gift Card of your choice.
+Molly, Scarlett, Noura, Japnoor, Koen and Liam also solved the problem and each will receive "extra punches" on their Reward Cards.
 Everyone be sure to devote time this week to solving the problem!!
 Become a Mathnasium Mathlete